JuliaPhysics/SolidStateDetectors.jl/docs/src/man/Grids.md

 at the endpoints of the axis as well as the discrete ticks, `ax.ticks`, of the axis in the interval `ax.interval`.
 The interval also specifies whether the endpoints of the interval are included in the ticks or not via `:closed` or `:open` in the type of the interval.
-The ticks do not need to be evenly spaced, allowing for a adaptive refinement of the grid in areas where the change of electric potential is large.
+The ticks do not need to be evenly spaced, allowing for an adaptive refinement of the grid in areas where the gradient of the electric potential is large.

 ## Grid Initialization